 Text.Combine( {"a", null, "c", null, "e" }, ", " ) // Output: "a, c, e"

-This is contrary to the manual method where the entire output becomes null when a null value is encountered in the combination:
+This is in contrast to the manual method, where the entire output becomes null if a null value is encountered in the combination:

 "a" & null & "c" & null & "e" // Output: null

-To conclude, the Text.Combine function in Power Query M language offers an effective way to merge text values, even when they include null values.
+function in Power Query M language offers an effective way to merge text values, even when they include null values.
+Its ability to handle separators and null values efficiently makes it a useful tool for dealing with values.

 Related articles